 The trouble is, there are so many deductions involved – from national insurance to pension contributions – that even a small regular ‘additional’ deduction of a few pounds per week – would be hard to spot.

-Thankfully, over the past year, a number of new payslip checking services have launched which can highlight any irregularities immediately.
+Thankfully, over the past year or so, several new payslip checking services have been launched which can highlight any irregularities immediately.

-Given the appetite within the contracting industry to clean up malpractice in the umbrella company market, these new products and tools could be game changing.
+Given the contracting industry’s appetite to clean up malpractice in the umbrella company market, these new products and tools could be game-changing.

 We’ve listed some of these services here.